 The type of car you drive can affect how much you pay for car insurance.
 You’ll pay less if you own a car that’s earned top safety ratings.
 This is because especially safe vehicles are less likely to be damaged in a crash and can keep you safer during a collision.
 On the other hand, you’ll pay more for coverage if your vehicle hasn’t done very well on safety tests.

 Car insurance companies also look at theft and repair data when they determine your premium.
 You’ll pay more for coverage if you own a car that’s a frequent target of theft, if your vehicle requires uncommon parts or is very expensive to repair.

 Your credit score can also influence how much you’ll pay for insurance.
-You’re less likely to file an insurance claim if you have a higher credit score.
+You’re less likely to file an insurance claim if you have a higher insurance credit score.
 This means that you’ll pay less for insurance as your score climbs.
-Conversely, you’re statistically more likely to file a claim if you have a lower score, which can make your car insurance more expensive.
+Conversely, you’re statistically more likely to file a claim or not pay your premium if you have a lower score, which can make your car insurance more expensive.

 Let’s take a look at just how influential your credit score can be when you shop for car insurance.

 |Poor 300-579||State Farm||$2,376|

 |Excellent 740+||Liberty Mutual||$1,112|